Kassia: Secular writings

 261 works of secular literature are attributed to Kassia, consisting of epigrams and gnomic verses.
 Never set to music, they were written during the reigns of Theophilos and Michael III.
 Akin to the rest of her oeuvre, her writings demonstrate influence from classical Greek literature, which she studied early in life.
 These literary genres were chiefly dominated by men, so her contributions would have been unusual; Byzantinist Andrew Mellas noted that "perhaps this was an advantage for Kassia and accounts for her originality".

-The genre of epigrams had existed from classical antiquity and into the Byzantine empire, being defined as somewhere in between the scope of lyric and epic poetry.
+The genre of epigrams had existed from classical antiquity and into the Byzantine Empire, being defined as somewhere in between the scope of lyric and epic poetry.
 Their exact organization was unformalized, ranging from the use of couplets to iambic pentameter, among others.
 The works are generally rooted in the long tradition, though they include her own unique innovations.
 In this genre, she is credited with first synthesizing secular and sacred values.
 While the works are secular in character, they promoted ethical teachings for the lives of Christians.
 Byzantinist Marc Lauxtermann described this approach as "An osmosis of ancient wisdom and monastic truth".
 Kassia abandoned typical themes found in Greek prosody, preferring to discuss more individual and personal issues.
-In addition to ethnical ideals, the themes Kassia covers include ethnical weaknesses (her examples include 'foolishness' and 'friendship'); social structures; femininity (particularly 'beauty'); and the defense of women's rights.
+In addition to ethnical ideals, the themes Kassia covers include ethnical ideals and weaknesses (her examples include 'foolishness' and 'friendship'); social structures; femininity (particularly 'beauty'); and the defense of women's rights.
 This approach would have made the genre more relevant and accessible to the Byzantine people, though the extent of her epigrams' circulation remains unclear.
 Her epigrams are particularly reminiscent of similar works by her colleague Theodore the Studite, and are characterized by a concise and straight forward presentation, often including witty or humorous elements.
 According to Mellas, it is probable that they were "a form Catechism for her nuns and perhaps any friends of the monastery."

 Kassia's gnomic verses were much shorter, usually a single-verse teachings.
 They often include moral adages and like the epigrams, were succinct.

 Portrayals

-Many fictitious stories were created around her relationship with Emperor Theofilos.
+Many fictitious stories were created around her relationship with Emperor Theophilos.
 Contemporary historians such as Glykas, Ptochoprodromos, Kodinos, Zonaras, and Georgios Amartolos described her exile in Italy during the Iconoclasy wars and later settled and died in Kasos sometime between 867 and 890.

-She is portrayed by Karima McAdams in the 5th season of the television series Vikings.
+A fictional version of her is portrayed by Karima McAdams in the 5th season of the television series Vikings.

 In August 2019, English singer-songwriter Frank Turner included a song told from her point of view on his album No Man's Land.